-The Investigative Reporting Program (Berkeley IRP) at U.C.
-Berkeley’s Graduate School of Journalism is dedicated to promoting and protecting the practice of investigative reporting.
+The Investigative Reporting Program (IRP) at UC Berkeley’s Graduate School of Journalism is dedicated to promoting and protecting the practice of investigative reporting.

-The Berkeley IRP was established in 2006 by veteran investigative reporter Lowell Bergman, the program’s Logan Distinguished Chair.
-Evolving from a single seminar, the Berkeley IRP now encompasses a nonprofit newsroom, a seminar for undergraduate reporters and a post-graduate fellowship program, among other initiatives.
-Through its various projects, students have opportunities to gain mentorship and practical experience in breaking major stories for some of the nation’s foremost print and broadcast outlets.
-The Berkeley IRP also works closely with students to develop and publish their own investigative pieces.
+Established in 2006 by veteran investigative reporter Lowell Bergman, the IRP evolved from a single seminar to encompass a nonprofit newsroom, an annual symposium, multiple courses and a post-graduate fellowship program, among other initiatives.
+Through its teaching-hospital model, students gain practical experience in breaking major stories for some of the nation’s foremost print and broadcast outlets.
+The IRP also works closely with students to develop and publish their own work.